appGoo/appGoo_Scaffold/README.md

 The procedures and functions that you author will be in your application's private schema and it's "search path" can be set to be before ag_sys so that you may use your version of the appGoo helper functions.
 If you alter the definition of the appGoo helper function then it is likely that it will get replaced and re-built due to a package update, therefore you are better implementing your own version of the function by copying (or creating your own) the appGoo version and altering what is required.

 [Read more about the appGoo Helper Functions](appGoo/docs/helperFunctions.md)

+## Status
+None of this code is production-ready and is still undergoing development.
+It is not even ready for you to create a development environment with.
+We will publish a note when the code has reached a level of maturity and testing that would permit it to be ready for you to install and experiment with.

+## Roadmap
+We anticipate that a release will be made in 2019 that will be usable for you to build upon.
+As that time approaches we will refine the messaging here concerning this.
+Our plans at this stage are:

+* Initially release for postgresql 10 and 11 with basic Apache capability
+* Compatibility with clustered postgresql
+* Enhance the Apache capability around configuration and error integration
+* Deliver SEO capability along with compatibility for multiple domains served through a single Apache & appGoo installation
+* Enhance the capability to deliver all web assets from the database including CSS, JS, fonts and files including graphics
+* Release for other databases.
+Initial candidates currently include Neo4j, Tibero, MariaDB, Mongo DB & SQL Server

+There will be many other enhancements that are delivered that are not listed here and will be a reflection of requirements that are desired by contributors or requirements identified by ourselves to strengthen the applications that we build in appGoo.

+Contribution is welcome using pull requests within Github.
+We encourage improvements to existing functionality by improving the quality of the code.
+If you wish to add additional features, please inquire with us first so that we can agree if the desired feature is in line with the vision for appGoo.